ajelesnia/Gnip-Python-Historical-Utilities/README.md

     Password again:
     Endpoint URL.
 Enter your Account Name (eg https://historical.gnip.com:443/accounts/<account name>/): shendrickson Done creating file ./.gnip
-    Be sure to run:
-    chmod og-w .gnip

-    $ chmod og-w .gnip

 You may wish to run these utilities from other directory locations.
 If so, be sure the export an updated ``PYTHONPATH``,